halibal/colorful-log/README.md

 # Colorful Log Package

 A simple and customizable colorful console logger for Node.js applications written in TypeScript.
-This package allows you to log messages with different colors and formatting options such as bold and underline.
+This package allows you to log message with different colors and formatting options such as bold and underline.

+## Changelog

-## Update 0.0.3
+### Update 0.0.3

 -   Now you can `colorfulLog` the `FormData` types, too.
 -   `functions` and `symbols` converted to strings.